 Kisan Call Centres, a nationwide toll-free initiative providing multilingual expert advice, have significantly contributed to cost savings, better forecasting and informed decisions (impact evaluations, 2020–2025).
 In regions like Eastern India, including Uttar Pradesh, access to digital services positively affects per-acre agricultural income, with higher uptake in Bihar and eastern UP (over 50% in some areas) (Sharma et al., 2025).
 Experimental evidence from nearby contexts, such as Odisha's Ama Krushi voice-based service, demonstrates gains in knowledge, adoption of recommended practices (e.g., improved inputs and risk mitigation), modest yield increases and reduced crop losses—especially during weather shocks—reaching millions of farmers (Cole et al., 2025).
 Similar patterns appear in Uttar Pradesh through platforms enabling two-way interactions via apps like WhatsApp for sharing videos and discussions, democratizing extension.

 Understanding the actual impact of these platforms on knowledge enhancement and adoption behavior is crucial for designing effective digital extension strategies.
 Persistent barriers—poor internet connectivity, limited technical know-how, language issues and the digital divide (particularly among marginalized groups)—must be addressed to maximize benefits.
 Recent government initiatives, including network platforms, training programs and public-private partnerships (e.g., UP-AGREES project scaling climate-smart practices to 1 million farmers in Eastern UP), show promise in moderating positive outcomes (UP-AGREES, 2024–2025).
 By leveraging these tools, extension systems can better support smallholders in adopting climate-resilient, high-yielding technologies for major crops, ultimately advancing food security, rural livelihoods and sustainable agricultural development in India.

+The study was designed to assess the influence of online communication platforms on knowledge enhancement and adoption behaviour of farmers with respect to major crops in Eastern Uttar Pradesh.

+You have not established your research gap.
+Also, include in this section the research objectives and state your hypotheses, if there is any.

 Research Methodology

-The present study was designed to assess the influence of online communication platforms on knowledge enhancement and adoption behaviour of farmers with respect to major crops in Eastern Uttar Pradesh.
+The study was conducted in Eastern Uttar Pradesh, a region characterized by predominance of small and marginal farmers, predominance of rice-wheat cropping systems and varying levels of digital penetration.
 A descriptive research design was adopted, as it is most suitable for describing existing conditions, relationships and patterns of behaviour among farmers regarding the use of digital extension services.

-The study was conducted in Eastern Uttar Pradesh, a region characterized by predominance of small and marginal farmers, predominance of rice-wheat cropping systems and varying levels of digital penetration.
 A multistage purposive-cum-random sampling technique was employed to select the sample.
 In the first stage, two districts— Chandauli and Mirzapur were purposively selected.
 The selection was based on the following criteria: (i) representation of typical agro-climatic conditions of Eastern Uttar Pradesh, (ii) presence of both progressive and less progressive blocks in terms of ICT adoption, (iii) reasonable variation in access to mobile internet and smartphone usage among farming communities and (iv) logistical feasibility for field data collection.

 In the second stage, from each selected district, two blocks were chosen randomly using a lottery method.
-In the third stage, five villages were randomly selected from each chosen block using the random number table.
+In the third stage, five villages were randomly selected from each chosen block using the random sampling technique.
 Thus, a total of 4 blocks (2 from each district) and 20 villages (5 from each block) formed the sampling frame.

-In the final stage, from each selected village, 20 farmer respondents were selected using systematic random sampling.
+In the final stage, from each selected village, 20 farmers were selected using systematic random sampling.
 The sampling interval was determined by dividing the total number of operational farmers in the village (as per the latest revenue/village records) by 20.
 Starting from a randomly selected number, every farmer was included in the sample.
 This procedure yielded a total sample size of 400 farmers (20 villages × 20 farmers).